FEUP-LDTS-2024/project-t09g06/README.md

 Project developed by André Gomes (up202304252@up.pt), Tiago Carvalho (up202103339@up.pt) and Vasco Alves (up202304912@up.pt) for **Software Design and Test Laboratory** subject of the second year of **Informatics and Computing Engineering Course**.

+# UML Class Diagram
+A UML Diagram representing the classes in the game and their methods

+--insert img--

 # Game Controls
 ## Menu
 - **Navigation** - Up and Down Arrow keys to navigate through each menu option;